 - a.
-Type a descriptive name in the "Profiles" field. - b.
+Type a descriptive name for the Profile Name. - b.
 Click Save Profile.
 All the configuration settings are saved in this profile. - c.
 Click Apply. - d.
 Click Close to exit the configuration utility.

 3. Configure the PC network settings.

 a.
 Configure each PC with either a static IP address or with the IPX protocol.